Interested in hosting a paid commercial shoot at your house?

 Am I allowed to be at home during a production?

 You are permitted to be at home during a shoot however it is imperative that you not interfere with the production.
+We find that in general homeowners prefer to leave for the day.

 Can I restrict certain areas of my home?